China Releases New List of Items Banned for Export to NKorea

-China has released a new list of items banned for export to North Korea, following a new round of United Nations sanctions and complaints from President Donald Trump that Beijing was not doing enough to pressure its communist neighbor.
+China has released a new list of items banned for export to North Korea, ranging from wind tunnels to plutonium, following a new round of United Nations sanctions and complaints from President Donald Trump that Beijing was not doing enough to pressure its communist neighbor.

+The step was seen by one leading expert on North Korea as an attempt to show that China is fully meeting its commitments, and to pre-empt any moves by the U.S. to punish Chinese companies that deal with Pyongyang.
+However, the expert questioned whether the ban would have much effect in slowing a program that is already well advanced and gathering momentum.

-While largely comprising specialty chemicals and rare alloys, the list also included computer software, machinery, high-speed cameras, aircraft engines and six-axle truck chassis.
+While largely comprising specialty chemicals and rare alloys, the list also included computer software, machinery, high-speed cameras, aerospace engines and six-axle truck chassis.
+Grinding machines, molds and radio transmitting equipment also joined plutonium and wind tunnels among the banned items.

 The ban on "dual-use measures related to weapons of mass destruction and their means of delivery" takes effect immediately, the announcement said.